Self-medication: Infectious diseases

+Other uses

+One area of DIY medicine is self-administered pharmaceutical drugs that are obtained without a prescription, as in the case of DIY transgender hormone therapy which is common among trans people.
+Prescription-only lifestyle drugs such as those to treat erectile dysfunction, male pattern baldness, and obesity are often purchased online by people who have no diagnosis or prescription.
+In 2017, the United Kingdom legalized the sale of sildenafil (Viagra) over the counter in part to cut down on the number of men buying it online from unlicensed pharmacies.

+Self-managed abortion with medication is safe and effective, but is illegal in some jurisdictions.
+Before the current medication had been developed and in places where abortion is illegal, people may resort to unsafe methods of self-managed abortion.

+Another area is the creation of medical devices, such as PPE for protection against COVID-19 and epinephrine injectors.
+Some people with insulin-dependent diabetes have created their own automated insulin delivery systems.
+One review found that "the quality of glucose control achieved with DIY AID systems is impressively good".
+With DIY brain stimulation, individuals with depression create their own devices to access an experimental treatment.
+Other people self-administer fecal transplant as a treatment for various diseases.

 Physicians and medical students

 In a survey of West Bengal, India undergraduate medical school students, 57% reported self-medicating.
 The type of drugs most frequently used for self-medication were antibiotics (31%), analgesics (23%), antipyretics (18%), antiulcerics (9%), cough suppressants (8%), multivitamins (6%), and anthelmintics (4%).

 Another study indicated that 53% of physicians in Karnataka, India reported self-administration of antibiotics.

 Children

 A study of Luo children in western Kenya found that 19% reported engaging in self-treatment with either herbal or pharmaceutical medicine.
 Proportionally, boys were much more likely to self-medicate using conventional medicine than herbal medicine as compared with girls, a phenomenon which was theorized to be influenced by their relative earning potential.

 Regulation

 Self-medication is highly regulated in much of the world and many classes of drugs are available for administration only upon prescription by licensed medical personnel.
 Safety, social order, commercialization, and religion have historically been among the prevailing factors that lead to such prohibition.

+People trying to buy pharmaceutical drugs online without a prescription may be the victim of fraud, phishing, or receive counterfeit medication.
+Selling prescription drugs to people without a valid prescription is illegal in many jurisdictions and can be considered an example of transnational organized crime.
+In a 2021 article, Jack E. Fincham argues that unlicensed sales of prescription drugs online are a significant public health threat.
+It is also possible to obtain controlled substances such as amphetamine, benzodiazepines, and Z-drugs online without a prescription.